frederic-hallein/physics-engine/README.md

 ## Features

 - **3D Object Rendering**:
-  - Load and render `.obj` files with vertex positions, texture coordinates, and normals.
+  - Load and render `.obj` files with vertex positions, texture coordinates, and normals

 - **Camera System**:
-  - Move the camera using keyboard input.
+  - Move the camera using keyboard input
-  - Zoom in and out using the scroll wheel.
+  - Zoom in and out using the scroll wheel

 - **Physics Simulation**:
-  - Gravity applied to objects.
+  - Gravity applied to non-static objects
+  - Implementation of length constraints using XPBD (unoptimized)

 ## Getting Started